trilogy-group/hexpm/devspaces/README.md

 devspaces info hexpm-dev
 ```

-Retrieve published DNS, endpoints using this command and
+Retrieve published DNS, endpoints using this command.

 5. Connect to development container